Willamette Valley Early History

 The journey of Bethel Heights began over four decades ago when the Casteel family arrived at an abandoned Walnut Grove in the Eola Hills district.
-What they discovered there was their own unique terroir, a place where the combination of climate, soil, and vines were perfectly suited to producing world-class pinot noir and chardonnay.
-Since that time, the Casteel family has been devoted to creating wines of excellence, taking great care in their farming and winemaking practices.
-Their commitment to natural winemaling practices, as well as their commitment to sustainability and organic winemaking, has earned them a reputation for producing some of the most sought-after wines in all of Oregon.
+They discovered the area possessed a unique terroir, and the combination of climate, soil, and vines were perfectly suited to producing world-class Pinot Noir and Chardonnay.
+Since then, the Casteel family has been devoted to creating wines of excellence, taking great care in their farming and winemaking practices.
+Their commitment to natural winemaking practices, as well as their commitment to sustainability and organic winemaking, has earned them a reputation for producing some of the most sought-after wines in all of Oregon.

 Arteberry Maresh Vineyard is one of the most storied and respected winemaking properties in Oregon’s Willamette Valley.
 The Maresh family’s story is intertwined with the early history of Willamette Valley winemaking.
 Loie and Jim Maresh Sr. originally purchased the 27-acre hilltop farm in the Red Hills of Dundee in 1959.
 The Maresh Farm was eventually expanded to over 140 acres as adjacent farms were put up for sale.
-The decision to pinot noir in 1970 was a prescient one as the vineyard has been a premier source of high-quality pinot noir grapes ever since.
-Son Jim took over the family legacy in 2005 and continues the Maresh family’s significant contributions to the region’s wine industry.
+The decision to plant Pinot Noir in 1970 was a prescient one as the vineyard has been a premier source of high-quality Pinot Noir grapes ever since.
+Their son, Jim took over the family legacy in 2005 and continues the Maresh family’s significant contributions to the region’s wine industry.

-Originally a pig farm before being transformed into a commune and finally brought to life as a vineyard in 1982 by Paul Hart and Jan Jacobsen, Rex Hill is considered amongst the region’s oldest pinot noir vineyards still producing today.
-Rex Hill has been crafting elegant pinot noirs in the Willamette Valley for over three decades and it’s commitment has helped cement the entire region’s reputation for producing high-quality pinot noir and chardonnay.
-The product of the vineyard’s focus on meticulous farming and serious attention to detail are wines that consistently ranked amongst the very best the region has to offer.
+Originally a pig farm before being transformed into a commune and finally brought to life as a vineyard in 1982 by Paul Hart and Jan Jacobsen, Rex Hill is considered amongst the region’s oldest Pinot Noir vineyards still producing today.
+Rex Hill has been crafting elegant Pinot Noirs in the Willamette Valley for over three decades and their commitment has helped cement the entire region’s reputation for producing high-quality Pinot Noir and Chardonnay.
+The result of the vineyard’s focus on meticulous farming and attention to detail are wines that consistently rank among the best the region has to offer.

 Shea Wine Cellars